 A time controlled dynamic flow switching system was developed and implemented into each GC.

 With this system the flow of the analytical column can be either directed into the mass spectrometer for detection or into a vacuum purge line.
-A regulated helium gas supply was used as makeup gas which compensates the flow into the MS when the analytical column flow is guided into the service vacuum.
-Helium and vacuum lines were controlled by switching valves mounted on the GC top (Figure 3.).
+A computer controllable helium gas supply was used as makeup gas which compensates the flow into the MS when the analytical column flow is guided into the service vacuum.
+Helium and vacuum lines were controlled by switching valves mounted in a GC module.
 All restrictions and connections inside the GC oven are implemented on a miniaturized MCD.